Leticia-SS/SQL-Python-Queries/README.md

 # CSV to SQL Database Project

 This repository contains a project for creating and managing a SQL database from CSV files.
-The project involves converting CSV data into an SQLite database for querying and analysis.
+The project includes CSV data for querying and analysis.

 ## Project Structure